edmundmiller/edmundmiller.dev/content/posts/first-post.md

 this would be fitting for a first blog post as kind of an origin story.

-So I got my first mechanical keyboard about a year and a half ago, and since it&rsquo;s powered by [qmk](https://docs.qmk.fm/#/), I decided to replace where caps lock might have been on my planck, to `ESC` to make Vim and evil a little easier instead of using `jk` or other ways to switch back to normal mode.
+So I got my first mechanical keyboard about a year and a half ago, and since it's powered by [qmk](https://docs.qmk.fm/#/), I decided to replace where caps lock might have been on my planck, to `ESC` to make Vim and evil a little easier instead of using `jk` or other ways to switch back to normal mode.